 Migrant domestic workers play an integral part in our city and are the backbone of many families, not just in Hong Kong, but around the world.
-In celebration of their invaluable contribution and International Domestic Workers Day, we’re spotlighting HELP for Domestic Workers, a local charity that supports migrant domestic workers through rights education, advice and assistance.
+In celebration of their invaluable contribution, Helper Appreciation Month and International Domestic Workers Day, we’re spotlighting HELP for Domestic Workers, a local charity that supports migrant domestic workers through rights education, advice and assistance.

 Read More: Sassy Supports – Grassroots Future

 Tell us about HELP.

 We were founded by Barrister James Collins in 1989 in response to the acute need for migrant domestic workers to receive access to justice through rights education, advice and assistance.
 The resources provided by HELP grew in lockstep with the exponential growth in the demand for our services.